FaserF/ControlPCWithVoice/README.md

 Q: Dropbox has created the file.txt but my pc doesnt do anything -_-
 A: Did you entered the following command in Powershell Administrator? "set-executionpolicy -executionpolicy unrestricted"

+Q: I am getting an error that the password is wrong for the task scheduled script on every reboot
+A: Have you entered the correct password in task scheduler?
+Try readding the task in task scheduler.

 If you have further issues open a new Issue on GitHub!

 ## Credits